BEWÄHRT UND GETESTET

 Gravel bikes take a beating in winter.
 Wet, muddy rides leave your bike caked in grit and grime.
 A quick check after each ride keeps things running smoothly and saves you from bigger problems later.
 Five minutes is all it takes.

-These checks are simple.
+What to Do After Every Ride These checks are simple.
 You don't need tools, just a rag and five minutes.

-Mud and road spray carry salt and grit that corrode paint and components.
+1. Wipe Down the Frame Mud and road spray carry salt and grit that corrode paint and components.
 Wipe down the frame, fork, and stays with a damp cloth.
 Focus on areas where mud collects, like the bottom bracket, chainstays, and fork crown.

 Why it matters: Corrosion starts fast on UK roads in winter.
 Wiping down after each ride prevents build up.

-Your chain tells you everything about your drivetrain.
+2. Check the Chain Your chain tells you everything about your drivetrain.
 Run a clean rag along the chain to remove surface dirt.
 If the rag comes away black, your chain needs a proper clean and lube.

 Quick lube tip: If the chain is dry or squeaking, add a drop of lube to each link and wipe off the excess.
 Don't overlube.
 More is not better.